 You don’t need to enter any credit card details to start your trial — however, you will be asked a few questions.

-The most important of these is what you’d like your store name to be, because it will form your default Shopify URL (i.e., ‘yourstorename.myshopify.com’) — and this URL can’t be changed later.
+The most important of these is what you’d like your store name to be, because it will form your default Shopify URL (i.e., ‘yourstorename.myshopify.com’).

 Once you’ve answered Shopify’s questions, you’ll find yourself inside your brand new Shopify account!